Improving the use of evidence and evaluation in policy making

 Reported by Ryan Francis, PhD Student at UCL, Affiliate Student at Downing College, Cambridge

 The Centre for Science and Policy (CSaP) hosted a seminar for academics and policy professionals, led by Dame Professor Theresa Marteau and Dr Matthew Gill, exploring how to improve the use of evidence and evaluation in policy making.
-Marteau is a psychologist and behavioural scientist, Director of the Behaviour and Health Research Unit, University of Cambridge.
+Professor Marteau is a psychologist and behavioural scientist as well as the Director of the Behaviour and Health Research Unit at the University of Cambridge.
 Gill is a Programme Director at the Institute for Government.

 “It would be good outcome if childhood obesity rates have not doubled by 2030, the rates have been increasing over the last three years.” – Dame Professor Theresa Marteau